 “If you are here, you are awesome”

-What better place to take a shot of yourself than a place that tells you “You are awesome?”
-This is a popular one all over Instagram and I see why.
-If you are old enough to read, it elicits the need to take a picture of yourself to post for all the world to see that you are, in fact, awesome.
+What better place to take a shot of yourself than a place that tells you “You are awesome?"
+This is a popular one over on Instagram and it's easy to see why.
+It elicits the need to take a picture of yourself to post for all the world to see that you are, in fact, awesome.

 How to find it: The front wall of 925 Foch Street.